alfmel/rsmtpd/README.rst

 Status
 ======

 RSMTPD is still in early alpha.
-The current 0.1.0 release is capable of running as an SMTP server which will respond with SMTP 521 (RFC 7504) to any command presented.
+The current 0.2.0 release is capable of running as an SMTP server which will respond with SMTP 521 (RFC 7504) to any command presented.
+It also includes the ability to log traffic to files.
 Future work will include:

-* Version 0.2.0: Ability to log traffic
 * Version 0.3.0: Ability to act as an SMTP proxy
-* Version 0.4.0: Full RFC 5321 command support with email delivery via pipes
+* Version 0.5.0: Full RFC 5321 command support with email delivery via pipes
-* Version 0.5.0: Basic spam-reducing functionality (SPF, Sender ID, reputation tracking)
+* Version 0.6.0: Basic spam-reducing functionality (SPF, Sender ID, reputation tracking)
 * ...
 * Version 0.9.0: First beta release, internal API freeze
 * Version 1.0.0: Available for general consumption